Tutorial: Configure Klaxoon SAML for automatic user provisioning

 - Disable users in Klaxoon when they do not require access anymore.

-- Keep user attributes synchronized between Azure AD and Klaxoon.
+- Keep user attributes synchronized between Microsoft Entra ID and Klaxoon.

-- Provide licenses to users in Klaxoon based on Azure AD Groups.
+- Provide licenses to users in Klaxoon based on Microsoft Entra groups.

 - Single sign-on to Klaxoon using SAML (recommended).

 The scenario outlined in this tutorial assumes that you already have the following prerequisites:

 - A user account in Microsoft Entra ID with permission to configure provisioning (for example, Application Administrator, Cloud Application administrator, Application Owner, or Global Administrator).